top of page

 First step to fixing your budget?
 Separate your wants from your needs.
 Do you have a gym membership you can cancel?
 Is there a cheaper cable package you can switch to?
 These are some of the expenses you could consider either swapping out for a less expensive version, or cutting altogether.
 We’re not here to tell you what you should spend your money on.
 Instead, we’re here to help you determine what you want (and need) to spend your money on.

-Pay off that debt with your stimulus cash!
+Pay off that debt

 If living expenses (food, shelter, child care) are taken care of, next up is tackling your debt.
 Paying off debt while cash is tight isn’t easy, but it’s doable.